-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
-Sepsis kills and disables millions and requires early suspicion and treatment for survival.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s life-threatening response to infection.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.

 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 Strep throat is quite painful for most people.
 It doesn’t usually feel like a “regular” sore throat.
 Signs and symptoms of strep throat may include:

 - Tender, swollen glands (lymph nodes) on the sides of your neck

 - Red and enlarged tonsils

 - Red and white patches in the throat

 - Rash, may resemble sandpaper

 Risk factors for strep throat